elijahmanda/symbolic-docs/docs/sections/numerical_expressions.rst

 - **Implied multiplication** in expressions involving numbers, variables, and parentheses, reducing the need for explicit multiplication operators.
 - **Concise, natural mathematical expressions** that resemble traditional algebraic notation.
 - **Flexibility** in defining and using formulas, constants, and functions.

-These features not only make writing code more efficient but also bring Symbolic closer to real-world mathematical writing, making it more intuitive for those familiar with mathematical syntax.

-By utilizing these features, you can write expressions, functions, and algorithms with ease, allowing for more readable and mathematically aligned code.